Wildlife

 - DO NOT lift the turtle out of the water by its tail - this can cause serious permanent spinal damage to the turtle.

-- DO NOT pick up any snapping turtle anywhere in the front ⅔’s of its upper shell - it will probably bite in self defense.
+- DO NOT pick up any snapping turtle anywhere in the front two-third's of its upper shell - it will probably bite in self defence.

 - If you do not have a fish landing net, you can get the turtle out of the water by using a paddle or by grabbing its upper shell from behind - one hand on either side of its tail (but do not pull on the tail).

-- Using barbless hooks and a minimum 12-16 lb test fishing line will very much increase the odds of a successful rescue.
+- Using barbless hooks and a minimum 12-16lb test fishing line will very much increase the odds of a successful rescue.
+You can buy barbless hooks or remove the barbs on your existing hooks (snip/grind them off or pinch the barb back onto the main stem of the hook).
 If a monofilament fishing line of this strength is too heavy for your normal fishing activity, consider using braided fishing line - it will be thinner, lighter, and more sensitive than monofilament line of the same strength.

 You see someone poaching or intentionally harming an animal

-- If it is someone you know and they (or their guests) are doing something reckless such as deliberately enticing a snapping turtle or seagull to bite at their fishing lure, you may consider asking to cease their activity.
+OR - If it is someone you know and they (or their guests) are doing something reckless such as deliberately enticing a snapping turtle or seagull to bite at a fishing lure, you might consider asking them to stop what they’re doing.

-You see a dead animal laying on top of or at the base of a hydro pole
+You see a dead animal lying on top of or at the base of a Hydro pole

 - Call Hydro One at 1-800-434-1235, and give them the Pole # for a reference.